mozilla/addons-server/docs/topics/hacking/debugging.rst

     supervisor> fg olympia

 This will bring the Django management server to the foreground and you can interact with ipdb as you would normally.
+To quit you can just type ``Ctrl+c`` (this will bring you back to the supervisorctl prompt).
+There you can type ``exit`` to quit (sometimes exiting the supervisorctl prompt doesn't respond so closing that shell is another option).

 All being well it should look like this: